 On the top, you have the clear 0.5 pound bean hopper that comes with a secure airtight lid.
 The hopper has a corkscrew like design which comes off easily when rotated (perfect for cleaning).

-Under the hopper is the micro-grind adjustment rotating knob with 18 settings, which makes it extremely easy to set the right grind size for your espressos and brews.
-Going from superfine to coarse is a no-fuss affair.
+Under the hopper is the micro-grind adjustment rotating knob with 18 grind settings, which makes it extremely easy to set the right grind size for your espressos and other brewing methods.
+Going from semi-fine grind to coarse grind won’t be a problem – the ground coffee will come out great; whether it’s drip-coffee, or French press.

-All these design settings are clearly aimed at a beginner Barista who would like to learn the ropes without being overwhelmed by too many features.
+All these grind settings are clearly aimed at a beginner barista who would like to learn the ropes without being overwhelmed by too many features.

-There is a sliding button which allows you to choose the dosing settings according to the number of cups.
+There is a sliding grind selector allows you to choose the dosing settings according to the number of cups.
 So, you can choose from 4 to 18 cups, and the grinder will only grind the amount of beans required.
 This takes the guesswork out of dosing and is a great feature for a beginner coffee grinder.

 There is a large ground container under the control panel, which comes with a lid and can hold enough grounds for up to 32 cups of coffee.
 The ground container is very easy to clean and maintain, simply pull it out when the machine is not operating and that’s it.